-- (a) The on-going review of the computerised financial accounting system (SOLAR) and the postimplementation review of the municipal Standard Chart of Accounts (mSCOA). - (b) Integration of all computerised systems and acquisition of hardware and software required.
-The integration of computerised systems and acquisition of the required hardware and software within the Municipality to ensure that information is accurate, relevant and prompt, which in turn will facilitate the smooth running and effective management of the Municipality. - (c) Development of an mSCOA compliant Medium-Term Revenue and Expenditure Framework (MTREF) Budget. - (d) Develop and implement a uniform budget reporting framework compliant with National Treasury's Municipal Budget and Reporting Regulations.
-Implementation of a budget module on the financial system. - (e) Review and update asset, budget and accounting policies and procedures. - (f) Training and development of financial and other staff.
-The aim of this project will be to ensure that the financial and other staff members receive the training they require to ensure a cost-effective and efficient service to the Municipality and its customers. - (g) Enhance budgetary controls and timeliness of financial data.
+- The post-implementation review of the municipal Standard Chart of Accounts (mSCOA); - Integration of all computerised systems and acquisition of hardware and software required.
+The integration of computerised systems and acquisition of the required hardware and software within the Municipality to ensure that information is accurate, relevant and prompt, which in turn will facilitate the smooth running and effective management of the Municipality; - Development of an mSCOA compliant Medium-Term Revenue and Expenditure Framework (MTREF) Budget; - Development and implementation of a uniform budget reporting framework compliant with National Treasury's Municipal Budget and Reporting Regulations.
+Implementation of a budget module on the financial system; - Review and update asset, budget and accounting policies and procedures; - Training and development of financial and other staff.
+The aim of this project will be to ensure that the financial and other staff members receive the training they require to ensure a cost-effective and efficient service to the Municipality and its customers; and - Enhance budgetary controls and timeliness of financial data.
 Building the capacity of the Budget and Treasury Office to ensure that financial information for reporting purposes is generated timeously.
 It will also include the monitoring and reporting on budget variances.

-4.5.5 Capital financing strategies and programmes
+4.5.5 Capital Financing Strategies and Programmes